ONETS: Online Network Slice Broker From Theory to Practice: System Design

 \begin{lemma} A network slice online brokering can be mapped onto a multi-armed bandit (MAB) model with novel variations, such as ($i$) multi-plays, ($ii$) limited budget and ($iii$) lock-up periods.
 Therefore Problem~\texttt{ONLINE-SLICING} falls into a new class of MAB problems, namely Budgeted Lock-up Multi-armed Bandit problems (BLMAB). \end{lemma} \begin{sketch} Problem~\texttt{ONLINE-SLICING} is a specific instance of MAB, as stated in Lemma~\ref{lemma:blmab}.
 We apply a reduction to Problem~\texttt{ONLINE-SLICING} by assuming that only one tenant $i$ can be selected every round $t$, i.e., $\sum_{i\in\mathcal{I}} a_{i,t} \leq 1, \forall t\in\mathcal{T}$.
 Additionally, we assume that each network slice request lasts a single round, i.e., $L^{(s)}=t-t_{-1}$.
 This implies that the first constraint (:budget) is always satisfied due to Eq.~\eqref{eq:assumpt}.
 Therefore, we can state that Problem~\texttt{ONLINE-SLICING} can be easily reduced with polynomial reductions to a MAB problem. \end{sketch}

 Lemma~\ref{lemma:blmab} states that every advanced algorithm solving BLMAB also provides solutions to our network slicing online brokering problem, as we will show in Section~\ref{s:online}.

-\begin{proposition} The BLMAB problem is more complex than the stochastic multi-armed bandit problem.
-Therefore, a lower bound of the stochastic MAB is also a lower bound of Problem~\texttt{ONLINE-SLICING}, considering the same number of rounds. \end{proposition}
+\begin{proposition} The BLMAB problem is more complex than the stochastic multi-armed bandit problem, where the forecaster can switch arms at every round.
+Therefore, a regret lower bound of the stochastic MAB is also a regret lower bound of the BLMAB problem, considering the same number of rounds.